sirisian/ecmascript-types/generics.md

 #### Inferring from the expected type

-When an application leaves a generic parameter unpinned and the surrounding context supplies an expected type, the parameter is inferred from it — from the annotation on a binding, or from a function's declared return type:
+When the surrounding context supplies an expected type — the annotation on a binding, a parameter's declared type, a function's declared return type, the target of an assignment, a field's type — and that type is an instantiation of the declaration being applied, its arguments bind the parameters in their positions:

 ```js
 type Acceleration3 = vec3.<{ m: 1, s: -2 }>; // vec3<D: Dimensions> from primitive metadata